 I’ve helmed projects for government, education, and corporate clients and while they are all different and wonderful in their own ways, one thing remains true for all of them: communication is key to making everyone happy with the outcome of a project.
 I also believe in accountability for what you say you will do: I think you should hire smart people and get out of their way.

-In my spare time I practice archery, run, cook and take pictures of what I cook, hike (though this is a new development; I am a mite clumsy), make silly web toys, and travel the world with my husband, Evan, who is Captain America incarnate, except with more patience and keen photographic ability.
+In my spare time I practice archery, run, cook and take pictures of what I cook, hike (though this is a new development; I am a mite clumsy), and travel the world with my husband, Evan, who is Captain America incarnate, except with more patience and keen photographic ability.
 We are kept in thrall by two ungrateful cats, Carbon and Tungsten.